microsoft/vscode-docs/learn/overview.md

 ### Compare changes in your code

-Use the built-in source control to save your work over time so you don’t lose progress.
+Use the built-in source control to save your work over time so you don't lose progress.
 See a graphical side-by-side view to compare versions of your code from different points in time.
 Check out this quick [video on how to get a side-by-side "diff"](https://youtu.be/aVmGwnCjRto).

 ### Code inside Notebooks